bharathirasa/PythonPushNotification/README.md

 pip install requests
 ```

-The code is tested with Python 3.5 version
+The code is tested with Python 3.5 version.

+#Flask

+You can integrate this code into your Flaks App server